NSHipster/articles/2013-02-18-reactivecocoa.md

 > Programs take input and produce output.
 The output is the result of doing something with the input.
 Input, transform, output, done.
 >
 > The input is all the sources of action for your app.
-Its taps.
-Its keyboard events.
-Its timer triggers, GPS events, and web service responses.
+It's taps.
+It's keyboard events.
+It's timer triggers, GPS events, and web service responses.
 These things are all inputs.
 They all feed into the app, and the app combines them all in some way to produce a result: the output.
 >
-> The output is often a change in the app’s UI.
+> The output is often a change in the app's UI.
 A switch is toggled or a list gets a new item.
 Or it could be more than that.
-It could be a new file on the device’s disk, or it could be an API request.
+It could be a new file on the device's disk, or it could be an API request.
 These things are the outputs of the app.
 >
 > But unlike the classic input/output design, this input and output happens more than once.
-It’s not just a single input → work → output—the cycle continues while the app is open.
+It's not just a single input → work → output—the cycle continues while the app is open.
 The app is always consuming inputs and producing outputs based on them.

 To illustrate the difference between the conventional, imperative paradigm of Objective-C programming versus a functional reactive approach, consider the common example of validating a signup form: